tehuang/tehuang/README.md

 #### I'm currently pursuing my Master's degree in Computer Science at Stevens Institute of Technology
 Before enrolloing Stevens as a graduate student, I spent over 4 years working as an IT support analyst at Qualcomm.
 About a year ago, I realized my desire to learn more and immerse myself in the field of information technology.
 This realization led me to study abroad to gain further knowledge and experience.

-**Skills**: Java, Python, HTML, CSS, JavaScript, Node.js, Express.js, APIs, MongoDB, Mongoose
+**Skills**: Java, Python, HTML, CSS, JavaScript, Node.js, Express.js, APIs, MongoDB, Mongoose, React.js

 - 🔭 I’m currently working on seeking job opportunities within the fields of cybersecurity, software, and information technology.
-- 🌱 I’m currently learning about [Web Development](https://www.udemy.com/course/the-complete-web-development-bootcamp/)
+- 🌱 Currently, I have completed the learning in [Web Development](https://www.udemy.com/course/the-complete-web-development-bootcamp/)
 - 📫 How to reach me: teresayhhuang@gmail.com
 - ⚡ Fun fact: I love penguins and outdoor activities!
 I've tried flying a small airplane once and hold a certificate for piloting a yacht.
 Additionally, I also have experience in scuba diving and surfing.